Ashish5689/code-editor/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory with the following variables:
+   Create a `.env.local` file in the root directory with the following variables:
    ```
    # Supabase Configuration
    NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url